Nikita-Chorghe/Detection-and-Prevention-of-Various-Cyber-Attacks-on-Mobile-Network/README.md

 ## Conclusion
-Even though all people are not victims of cyber crimes,they are also at high risk.Crimes not always occur by physically visiting that place,nowadays it is done with the help of computer.As the technology is increasing criminals don’t have to go outside to commit crime,nor they have to rob banks going out.They have everything they need in a single device like computer,laptops,mobile etc. They dont use guns nowadays but digital devices.
+Even though all people are not victims of cyber crimes,they are also at high risk.Crimes not always occur by physically visiting that place,nowadays it is done with the help of computer.As the technology is increasing criminals don’t have to go outside to commit crime,nor they have to rob banks going out.They have everything they need in a single device like computer,laptops,mobile etc. They dont use guns nowadays but digital devices.
 Cyber threats are a big deal.
 Cyberpace has grown worldwide.
 India has also seen a sharp rise in internet activity.
 A cyber attack uses malicious code to convert computer code, logic or data, resulting in unsafe data effects that can disrupt data and lead to cyber crimes, such as